 In accordance with National Instrument 81-107 Independent Review Committee for Investment Funds ("NI 81-107"), the Investment Advisor and Fund Manager has established the IRC for the Partnership to whom the General Partner and the Investment Advisor and Fund Manager will refer all conflict of interest matters for review or approval.
-The IRC will assist the General Partner and the Investment Advisor and Fund Manager in performing their respective services under the Partnership Agreement by providing independent advice to, and oversight of, the General Partner and the Investment Advisor and Fund Manager.
+The IRC will assist the General Partner and the Investment Advisor and Fund Manager in performing their respective services under the Partnership Agreement by providing independent advice to, and oversight of, the General Partner and the Investment Advisor and Fund Manager, solely with respect to conflicts of interest and potential conflicts of interest identified by the General Partner and the Investment Advisor and Fund Manager.
 It is expected that the fees and expenses payable by the Partnership in relation to its portion of the IRC fees and expenses will be between \$4,000 and \$10,000 annually, which amount is included in the fees payable to the Investment Advisor and Fund Manager under the Investment Advisor and Fund Manager Agreement.